 Test planning is the first step of the testing process.
 In this phase typically Test Manager/Test Lead involves determining the effort and cost estimates for the entire project.
-Preparation of Test Plan will be done based on the requirement analysis.
-Activities like resource planning, determining roles and responsibilities, tool selection (if automation), training requirement etc., carried out in this phase.
+Preparation of the Test Plan will be done based on the requirement analysis.
+Activities like resource planning, determining roles and responsibilities, tool selection (if automation), training requirement, etc., carried out in this phase.
 The deliverables of this phase are Test Plan & Effort estimation documents.

 Must Read: Test Strategy In Deapth Explanation

 Entry Criteria: Requirements Documents

 Deliverables: Test Strategy, Test Plan, and Test Effort estimation document.